Parvashah09/Smart-Tab-Cleaner/readme.md

 ### Core Functionality

 - Automatically closes inactive tabs based on a customizable timeout
-- Visual warning popup before closing a tab
+- Visual warning popup before closing a tab with an option of not closing the tab for now.
 - Timer precision up to seconds (not just minutes)

 ### Smart Filtering